wuyingki/WorkBetter/OKEsetup.md

   ![](images/34.png)

+- Click on **Create Security List** button to complete

   You should now have three security lists similar to below:

   ![](images/35.png)

 ### **STEP 2.6**: Subnet Configuration

 We usually require five subnets in the VCN to create and deploy clusters in a highly available configuration.
 The following configuration assumes you will be deploying across all three Availability Domains.

 - Three subnets in which to deploy worker nodes.
 Each worker node subnet must be in a different availability domain.
 The worker node subnets must have different security lists to the load balancer subnets.

 - Two subnets to host load balancers.
 Each load balancer subnet must be in a different availability domain.
 The load balancer subnets must have different security lists to the worker node subnets.

 - Still in the VCN page, select **Subnets** from the list on the left

 - Click **Create Subnet**

 - Enter the following for the first subnet:
   - **Name:** `oke-workers-1`
-  - **Availability Domain:** `emra:US-ASHBURN-AD-1`
+  - **Availability Domain:** `????:US-ASHBURN-AD-1`
   - **CIDR Block:** `10.0.10.0/24`
   - **Route Table:** `Default Route Table for oke-cluster`
   - **Public Subnet:** `Allow public IP addresses for instances in this Subnet`